religiosa1/git-webhook-receiver/README.md

 # git webhook receiver

-Small service, that listens for the incoming webhhok HTTP-post from a git providers (gitea, github, gitlab, etc.) for one or many projects and runs a script/program on a matching webhook event.
+Small service for listening for the incoming webhhok HTTP-post from a git provider (gitea, github, gitlab) for one or many projects and running a script/program on a matching webhook event.
+Supports request authorization.

+It's intended usage is to run CI/CD scripts on a server, but you can use it for running arbitraty actions on git events.

 In a nutshell:

-- you [deploy](#installation) it to your server
+- [deploy](#installation) it to your server
 - (optional but recommended) install an SSL cert or wrap it with a [reverse proxy](./docs/nginx-setup.md) such as nginx or caddy, to have encryption